 Why does God allow suffering?

-Most people who type this question into a search bar are not asking it in the abstract.
-Something has happened, or is happening, and the words "why does God allow this" are the only ones that fit.
+Most people who type this into a search bar are not asking it in the abstract.
+Something has happened, or is happening, and "why does God allow this" are the only words that fit.
 So before anything else: if you came here from inside that kind of pain, this page is for you, and we mean to take you seriously.

 A short, honest answer

-The Christian faith does not pretend to have a clean philosophical solution to suffering.
-It offers something different: a God who entered suffering instead of explaining it away, a hope that suffering is not the final word, and a presence that does not require you to feel okay first.
+Christianity does not have a clean philosophical solution to suffering.
+It has something different and stranger: the claim that God himself entered suffering instead of explaining it away, a public historical event that grounds its claim that suffering does not get the last word, and a presence that does not require you to feel okay first.

 The honest first thing

 Christianity does not teach that suffering is part of the design.
-The Bible's opening pages describe a world that was made good, and the brokenness in it as something that came afterward — a wound in the world, not the shape of it.
+The opening pages of the Bible describe a world made good, and the brokenness in it as something that came afterward — a wound in the world, not the shape of it.
 So when you look at what is happening to you, or to people you love, and your gut says "this is not how it is supposed to be" — Christianity agrees with you.
 That instinct is right.

-3. You are not promised escape, but you are promised presence.
-The most-quoted line on this is probably Psalm 34:18: "The Lord is close to the brokenhearted and saves those who are crushed in spirit."
+One of the most-quoted lines in the Psalms (the central collection of Hebrew prayers) is "The Lord is close to the brokenhearted and saves those who are crushed in spirit."
 Christianity does not say "pray harder and the pain will stop."
-It says God comes closer to the people who are crushed, not further away.
+It says God comes closer to people who are crushed, not further away.
 That is a different kind of promise.

 What about right now